The first Nancy Drew game in 5 years wants to teach us to be badass detectives all over again

 -

-reading•First Nancy Drew game in 5 years wants to teach us to be badass sleuths all over again
+reading•First Nancy Drew game in five years wants to teach us to be badass sleuths all over again

 -